 One common idea is to take incoming spam email and reply to it with thousands of messages in return.

-The fact is spam is spam, whether or it comes from a spammer, or from you, or from a service.
+Spam is spam whether it comes from a spammer, you, or a service fighting spam.
 You are causing thousands of unsolicited email messages to be sent, which makes you a spammer.

-Depending on how things are set up, you actually run the risk of losing your email account, or your email provider being placed on blacklists, and your legitimate email not being able to make it out.
-You even run the risk of running afoul of the law since what you would be doing is, as I understand it, quite illegal.
+You run the risk of losing your email account, your email provider being placed on blacklists, and your legitimate email not being able to make it out.
+You even run the risk of running afoul of the law since what you would be doing is -- as I understand it -- quite illegal.

-So it’s illegal, it’s ineffective, and the only person potentially impacted by your actions is you.
+So it's illegal, it's ineffective, and the only people negatively impacted by your actions are you or innocent third parties.

 Don’t do it.